 Fine dining in Prague: CODA

-The atmosphere in CODA is quite different than that of Terasa U Zlaté Studně, yet still lovely.
+The atmosphere in CODA is quite different than that of Terasa U Zlatรฉ Studnฤ, yet still lovely.
 The ARIA Prague Hotel is a luxury five-star hotel that incorporates its love for music into every detail, and its fine-dining restaurant is no exception.

 Again, with the help of our server, we selected a beautiful bottle of Czech red wine.

-For his first course, Mauricio chose monkfish cheeks with tarragon velouté, fresh carrot, and shiitake.
-And for my first course, I settled on a traditional Czech soup called Kulajda, made of wild mushrooms, dill, cream, and a poached farmer’s egg.
-My soup was luscious, creamy, and it was clear that all of the ingredients were fresh, farm to table.
+For the first course, we chose monkfish cheeks with tarragon veloutรฉ, fresh carrot, and shiitake.
+Plus, a traditional Czech soup called Kulajda, made of wild mushrooms, dill, cream, and a poached farmer’s egg.
+My soup was luscious, creamy, and it was clear that all of the ingredients were fresh, farm-to-table.

 As you can see, our meal was off to a delicious start!